 In 2010, Sue created and launched her “Open the Heart and Still the Mind” courses and retreats, which integrate Buddhist meditation and psychotherapy.
 She has a particular interest in exploring how our practice enables us to embrace our humanness, integrating love and loss in our lives, so that we can live and die with compassionate awareness.

 Sue offers weekend and longer silent retreats throughout South Africa at Somerset Gift Getaway Farm, Temenos Retreat Centre and Mont Fleur Conference Centre in the Western Cape, Dharmagiri Sacred Mountain Retreat and The Buddhist Retreat Centre in KwaZuluNatal and Emoyeni Retreat Centre in the North West Province.
-In addition to offering on-going weekly and fortnightl “Open the Heart and Still the Mind” groups and monthly half-day or day-long retreats in Cape Town and Stellenbosch, Sue teaches meditation and mindfulness in the Leadership Module of the Masters in Development Policy and Practice at the Nelson Mandela School of Public Governance at UCT.
+In addition to offering on-line/in person courses, weekly and fortnightly “Open the Heart and Still the Mind” groups and monthly half-day or day-long retreats in Cape Town and Stellenbosch, Sue teaches meditation and mindfulness in the Leadership Module of the Masters in Development Policy and Practice at the Nelson Mandela School of Public Governance at UCT.